reeshub/pc-sprint/README.md

 ## Introduction to PC-SPRINT

 The PC-SPRINT is a DIY PC accelerator board design released by Doug Severson in 1985 and given away for free in computer magazines and on BBSes of the time.
 It is designed to allow overclocking of an [Intel 8088](Datasheets/Intel%208088%20Datasheet.pdf)-based computer such as the IBM 5150 / 5155 / 5160 PCs, PCjr, Tandy 1000, Compaq Portable, and I'm sure a whole lot more.
+Note that the CPU will need to be upgraded to an [NEC V20](https://en.wikipedia.org/wiki/NEC_V20) or equivalent, as the standard 8088 will not run at clock speeds over the original 4.77MHz.

 ![My PC-SPRINT Installed In My IBM 5150](Retro%20Canada/Images/Mine/pc-sprint-installed.jpg)